tan-wt/gaohn-probability-stats/content/04_continuous_random_variables/from_discrete_to_continuous.md

 The following content is adapted from {cite}`continous_random_variables_mit_1805`.

-Conceptually, one should know that the two views of a definite integral
+Conceptually, one should know that the two views of a definite integral:

 1. The area under the curve given by $\int_a^b f(x) dx = \text{area under the curve } f(x) \text{ between } a \text{ and } b$;
 2. The limit of the sum of the areas of rectangles of width $\Delta x$ and height $f(x)$, where the rectangles are placed next to each other, starting from $x=a$ and ending at $x=b$.
 Essentially, this means $\int_a^b f(x) dx = \lim_{n \to \infty} \sum_{i=1}^n f(x_i) \Delta x$ where $\Delta x = \frac{b-a}{n}$ and $x_i = a + i \Delta x$.